Division News

 The multidisciplinary HIDOC approach

 Our teaching clinic, the Duke Outpatient Clinic (DOC), is serious about managing complex patients, those individuals who are sometimes labeled by the ED and hospital as "frequent flyers".
 A new program called "HIDOC" stands for "Highly Individualized, Dedicated Onsite Care" began this year and is led by 4 Duke GIM faculty members: Drs.
-Lynn Bowlby, Alex Cho, Patrick Hemming, and Jacob Feigal.
+Lynn Bowlby, Patrick Hemming, and Jacob Feigal.